 In a large saucepan over medium-high heat, melt the butter.
 Add the onions and saute until soft and translucent, about 5-7 minutes.
 Add the remaining ingredients and stir to combine.
 Bring the mixture to a boil.
 Reduce the heat to low and simmer for 30 minutes.
 Sauce will reduce and thicken.
 Allow the sauce to cool to room temperature.
 Using a hand-held immersion blender or standard blender, puree the sauce until smooth.
 Sauce can be made one day in advance.

 Starting the night before, soak the hickory logs in water.
 (I use a five gallon bucket from the hardware store.)

 Allow the brisket to sit at room temperature for 1 hour.
 Meanwhile prepare a charcoal grill for indirect heat using lump hardwood charcoal to 225-250ºF.
 Place a drip pan under the grate where the beef will be.
-Add a hickory log and make sure you have a good smoke before adding the pork.
+Add a hickory log and make sure you have a good smoke before adding the beef.